BryantD/swiftbar-plugins/README.md

     secret=<created in step two>

     [Server]
-    connected_realm_id=<find this via the connected realm API>
+    connected_realm_id=<realm ID>

     [Item]
     item_name=<free form text, doesn't need to be the actual item name>
-    item_id=<WoW item ID -- try WoWhead to find this>
+    item_id=<WoW item ID>
-    context=<kind of a mystery to me>

-I figured out the context number for the item I cared about by manually fiddling with the WoW Auction House API and discovering that a level 225 Grim-Veiled Hood always had context=65.
+    context=<ID for the specific variant of an item (runecrafted base items have this)>

+To find a realm ID, log into a character on the desired server and paste this string into chat:

+	/run local x=GetRealmID(); print("Realm ID: ", x)

+To find an item_id, check [Wowhead](https://www.wowhead.com).
+The item ID is in the URL for any item page.

+The context is optional; you don't need it unless you're looking for a specific variant of a multi-variant item.
+You can find the context number for an item via the WoW Auction House API.
 There is no documentation for this.
 I'll play with it more at some point and hopefully write better docs.

 ### Usage